 Blocks

-The Blocks effect (Effects Distort Dis the distance between the blocks, and the color of the background (exposed when the effect is applied).
+The Blocks effect (Effects Distort Blocks) breaks down the image into scrambled block pieces.
+You can specify the size of the blocks, the distance between the blocks, and the color of the background (exposed when the effect is applied).